iPlumb3r/EcosystemMapping/8_Implementations/ReadMe.md

 A Topincs store parameterized with the EM2 model could be see here : Cf <a href="https://www.topincs.com/iPlumb3rSandBox/">"Entangled Bootstrap" Repository (EBR)</a>

+If you want you own follows the instructions :

 __Instructions__
 <table>
     <thead>